-The Governing Body, the SLT in partnership with the SENCo, will monitor and report on the success of SEND provision for pupils with SEND in a variety of ways:
+The Governing Body, and the SLT, in partnership with the SENCo, will monitor and report on the success of SEND provision for children with SEND in a variety of ways:

-- ❖ Monitor and evaluate the success of short and medium-term targets - Evaluate the impact of tailored provision and programmes of study - Analyse progress data for pupils with SEND - Analyse attendance data for pupils with SEND - ❖ Monitor progress against SEND priorities in the School Improvement Plan - Increase parental and pupil involvement. - ❖ Early identification of SEND. - ❖ Improvement in standards of achievement by individual children as determined by formal and informal assessment. - Staff/governor development with In-Service training. - Further developing links with other schools and agencies and within the community. - Increased points scores KS1 to KS2
+- Monitor and evaluate the success of short and medium-term targets - Evaluate the impact of tailored provision and programmes of study - Analyse progress data for children with SEND - Analyse attendance data for children with SEND - Monitor progress against SEND priorities in the School Improvement Plan - Increase parental and pupil involvement. - Early identification of SEND. - Improvement in standards of achievement by individual children as determined by formal and informal assessment. - Staff/governor development with In-Service training. - Further developing links with other schools and agencies and within the community. - Increased points scores from KS1 to KS2